mikedh/trimesh/CONTRIBUTING.md

 10000 loops, best of 3: 31.8 µs per loop
 ```

-# Try To Avoid
+### Try To Avoid
 - Looping in general, and *especially* looping on arrays that could have many elements(i.e. vertices and faces).
-The loop overhead is very high in Python, and if necessary list comprehensions are quite a bit faster probably for scoping reasons.
+The loop overhead is very high in Python.
+If necessary to loop you may find that list comprehensions are quite a bit faster (though definitely profile first!) probably for scoping reasons.
 - Boolean operations on meshes: they may seem like the answer, but they are nearly always flaky, slow, and unreliable.
 The best answer is usually to restructure your problem to use some form of vector checks if possible(i.e. dot products, ray tests, etc).
 Look at `trimesh.intersections` for examples of problems that could have used a boolean but didn't.